henri/spb/README.md

 spb --configuration-variables --verbose
 ```

-To show the current SPB configuration issue the following command :
+To show only the the path of current SPB configuration ; issue the following command :

 ```
 spb --configuration-variables --verbose | grep "Configuration found : " | awk '{print $4}'